Transplant Institute Education & Research

 Our Transplant Institute was among the first in the United States to completely integrate medical and surgical specialists’ clinical and academic work under a single structure and organization.
 This collaboration and coordination—among surgeons, medical physicians, scientists, nurses, social workers, and pharmacists—fosters seamless patient care, groundbreaking research, and a fertile training ground for the next generation of transplantation specialists.

 Our program is at the forefront of advancements in transplantation.
 In August 2015, with NYU Langone’s Hansjörg Wyss Department of Plastic Surgery and our Face Transplant Program, more than 100 of our physicians and healthcare professionals performed the most extensive face transplant in the world to date.
-In January 2018, we successfully performed a second face transplant in 25 hours—11 hours less than the previous procedure.
+Most recently, in 2020, our team successfully transplanted both hands and the full face of a single donor to one recipient.

 Our research focuses on health services science, innovative clinical protocols, stem cell therapy for transplant organ tolerance, and organogenesis—growing human organs in animals.
 Our work in these areas highlights our commitment to innovation and improved patient outcomes.